Lundy's Restaurant: Construction

+1930s to 1960s

 The new building opened in 1934 or 1935.
 In 1935, shortly after Lundy's opened, the federal government threatened to seize the restaurant because Irving Lundy had not paid taxes on liquor that he stored in the restaurant.
 After a federal raid and a brief closure in June 1935, a judge sympathetic to Lundy ordered an injunction against the federal government's proposal to dismantle the bar at Lundy's.
 That October, Lundy agreed to pay back taxes.
 In 1937, part of the ceiling collapsed, injuring five diners.
-The one-story Teresa Brewer Room along Ocean Avenue was constructed in 1945; it was named after the pop singer Lundy's nephew had married.
-Around this time, air conditioning was added, and two years later, Walter Hesse enclosed the patios on the second floor.
+Simultaneously, Frederick Lundy was seeking $853,000 in compensation from the New York City government for the acquisition of the original building.
+A state court ruled in 1939 that Lundy was only entitled to $253,000 in damages.

 With the success of Lundy's Restaurant, Irving Lundy was able to buy waterfront real estate along Sheepshead Bay.
 In some cases, he bought the enterprises of rival restaurateurs.
 At one point, his holdings included all of the 70 waterfront properties on Emmons Avenue from East 19th to East 29th Streets.
-Lundy never resold his properties, but rather, leased them to businesspeople that he liked.
-He never married and became a recluse in his later life.
+Lundy never resold his properties, but he did lease them to businesspeople that he liked.
+As a result, much of the north side of Emmons Avenue remained undeveloped through the early 1960s, even as apartment houses were developed in the rest of Sheepshead Bay.
+Lundy never married and became a recluse in his later life.
 Because of his reclusive behavior and his wealth, Lundy became known as the "Howard Hughes of Brooklyn".
+Despite his infrequent public appearances, Irving Lundy managed the restaurant with what one author called "an iron hand", which may have contributed to the waiters' dour expressions.

+Lundy constructed the one-story Teresa Brewer Room along Ocean Avenue was constructed in 1945, naming it after the pop singer whom his nephew had married.
+Lundy added air conditioning to the restaurant around this time.
+The first labor strike in Lundy's history occurred in July 1946 when waiters walked out due to union disagreements; the strike lasted for most of that month.
+In 1947, Walter Hesse enclosed the patios on the second floor.

-The first labor strike in Lundy's history occurred in 1946 when waiters walked out due to union disagreements.
-A larger strike started in 1957 over disputes regarding wages.
-During the second strike, Irving Lundy said that he would permanently shutter the restaurant if the waiters did not stop striking.
-In July of that year, a few days after the strike started, he officially announced that Lundy's would "never reopen" due to the strike.
+A larger strike started in July 1957, when 75 employees walked out during a dispute over wages; another 200 employees walked out soon afterward.
+Irving Lundy said that he would permanently shutter the restaurant if the waiters did not stop striking, claiming that he had lost control over his waiters.
+At the time, the restaurant served 2,000 patrons on an average weekday, which increased to 10,000 on Sundays and 15,000 during holidays.
+A few days after the strike started, he officially announced that Lundy's would "never reopen" due to the strike.
 Despite a report in September 1957 that Lundy's would reopen imminently after personnel changes, much of the restaurant except for the clam bar remained closed until a labor agreement was reached that December.
 The restaurant was briefly closed again in 1968 due to a seafood shortage.